 While many people love the look of tile and natural stone – they don’t like the maintenance of grout joints.
 This fact has increased the use of laminated, solid surface, acrylic and fiberglass systems where the look of tile or stone is to built into the grout free wall panels.
 IMHO some of these systems look butt-ugly (if we’re being real when you look at an acrylic or fiberglass wall panel system with a ‘molded stone or tile joint’ does it fool you one bit that it’s not a ‘fake wall?).

 So, how can you get a ‘stone-looking’ wall which looks realistic without paying an arm and leg for it?
 I’ll let you know my first choice is to use the laminated wall panels.
 These have the texture of natural stone – and also the feel of a grout joint.
 In addition, the laminate panels come in progressive interior design styles like Modern Farmhouse, Modern Minimalist and Shabby Chic.
 You can have ‘high style’ and grout free all in the same breathe.
 Below you’ll find one example of the laminated shower wall panel system.
+These panels not only work well in single family homes, but also in luxury apartment shower walls as well.

 My second choice are to use cultured granite wall panels.
 These panels are molded (which isn’t quite as good as the laminate) – but give you a rock-hard surface you know will last.
 Check out this product below.